 - In a large bowl, stir together melted oil/butter and coconut sugar.
 Add half of the coffee/water and vanilla extract, stirring until well combined.
 Add oat flour, cocoa powder, tapioca flour and salt, mixing just until incorporated.
 Stir in remaining coffee/water and chocolate chips.

 - Pour batter into prepared pan and place into preheated oven.
 Bake for 25–35 minutes, just until center of brownies are set and toothpick inserted near the center comes out with only a few moist crumbs (may take longer, but be careful not to over bake.
 Time can vary depending on your oven).
 Remove pan from the oven and let cool completely before slicing.
+They will firm up and set as they cool.
 Makes 12–16 bars, depending on how large you slice them.

 **oat flour can be made by finely grinding whole rolled oats in a coffee grinder or food processor.
+Should be ground finely; more powdery than coarse.
 Measure flour after grinding, not the oats before grinding.